Chris Brayne

 Chris Jon Brayne is an Australian politician.
 He was a Labor Party member of the Victorian Legislative Assembly from November 2018 to November 2022, representing the seat of Nepean.

-Brayne won his seat at the 2018 election shortly after his 25th birthday and was the first Labor member to win Nepean since 1982.
-At the 2022 election, the seat swung back to the Victorian Liberal Party who had held Nepean and its predecessor since 1985.
+In a surprise result, Brayne won the seat at the 2018 election shortly after his 25th birthday.
+He was the first Labor member to win Nepean or its predecessor since 1982.
+At the 2022 election, Brayne lost the seat to the Liberal Party's Sam Groth.

-He previously worked in the electricity industry, as well as holding a weekend job at the Dromana drive-in theatre.
-Prior to Parliament, Brayne worked in the Democracy Program at The Carter Center in Atlanta.
+Prior to entering parliament, Brayne worked in the electricity industry, as well as holding a weekend job at the Dromana drive-in theatre, in the electorate and for a time in the Democracy Program at The Carter Center in Atlanta.